googlefonts/science-gothic/documentation/language-support.md

-Science Gothic supports the following languages
+Science Gothic supports the following 354 languages.

 ## Written with the Latin alphabet:
   * Abenaki